 Getting vaccinated is the best way to protect yourself against COVID-19.
 Vaccines are extremely effective at protecting you against severe illness and hospitalization, and they also reduce the spread of COVID-19.

-As masking regulations continue to change in New York City and across the country, it’s crucial to know that a well-fitting mask remains an important tool to reduce the spread of COVID-19.
+A well-fitting mask remains an important tool to reduce the spread of COVID-19.
 Masks protect you from getting infected and passing the virus to people around you.

 Mini Kamboj, Chief Medical Epidemiologist at Memorial Sloan Kettering Cancer Center, explains what you need to know about what type of mask to wear and when.